 Promo Codes are popular for off-Amazon advertising campaigns.
 Think Messenger campaigns, insert cards, etc. You incentivize people with a discount code through some type of ad to go purchase on Amazon.

 Promo Codes can be powerful because you have the ability to simply have one promo code for everyone, have multiple Promo Codes (i.e., a unique code that you send people through something like a Messenger campaign) or simply no code at all.
-Promo Codes can also be dangerous – the internet is rife of stories of sellers accidentally selling through large swaths of inventory because of accidentally posting a large percentage off Coupon Code publicly and/or it going viral.
+Promo Codes can also be dangerous – the internet is rife with stories of sellers accidentally selling through large swaths of inventory because of accidentally posting a large percentage of Coupon Codes publicly and/or it going viral.

 The major downside of Promo Codes is they do not help your CTR (click-through-ratio) at all on search pages as the promo code is only visible, at most, on a small section of the product detail page.